New Dramatic Monologue about Grieving: Those Black Streaks

 Read More

-New Comedic Christmas Monologue: Purring Sarcastically
+New Comedic Christmas Monologue: Purring Ironically

 So the issue of “do you dress up your cat” is a hot button topic for pet-people!
 Personally, my cat “dresses up” once a year in a burrito cape for about 30 seconds so I can snap a Halloween photo of her, and then, I take it off and we’re done.
 Not that she seems to care if the cape is on or off, to be honest!
 Well, in this new Christmas monologue, Violet definitely has strong opinions about her kitty wearing something.